Student FAQs

 Will JAC accept other schools’ credits?
 Will they accept JAC credits?

-Yes, if you demonstrate comprehension and fluency for the material in an JAC course (after a similar course elsewhere), we will gladly transfer credit.
-We also will provide other colleges documentation for all your JAC classes and work.
+Yes, if you demonstrate comprehension and fluency for the material in a JAC course (after taking a similar course elsewhere), we will gladly transfer credit.
+We will also provide documentation to other colleges for all your JAC coursework.
 We will not award “life experience” credit without formal CLEP (College-Level Examination Program) scores or similar documentation.

-If I do dual enrollment at JAC as a senior in high school, how much will it cost?
+If I participate in dual enrollment at JAC as a senior in high school, what is tuition?

-All current tuition details are on our tuition page.
+All current tuition details are listed on our tuition page.

 Does John Adams College grant degrees?